 Visiting addressDrottning Kristinas väg 37

-As Research Director at the Center for Asymmetric Threat Studies (CATS) at the Swedish National Defence College, he has directed two major research projects in last 5 years, funded by Civil Contingency Agency, one on radicalisation processes and counter-radicalisation policies within Europe and one on CBRNE terrorism.
+As Research Director at the Center for Asymmetric Threat Studies (CATS) at the Swedish Defence University, he has directed two major research projects in last 5 years, funded by Civil Contingency Agency, one on radicalisation processes and counter-radicalisation policies within Europe and one on CBRNE terrorism.
 Dr. Ranstorp have also lead a Cabinet assignment on radicalisation (2008/9); a SIDA-funded project on counter-radicalisation efforts in Indonesia (2009); and a Armed Forces HQ study on forecasting terrorism in 2018 (2008).

 Prior to CATS, Dr Ranstorp was the Deputy and later Director of the world-renowned Centre for the Study of Terrorism and Political Violence at the University of St Andrews.
 Since 1994 he was largely responsible with other colleagues for the unparalleled reputation CSTPV gained worldwide before and after 9/11.